 PepsiCo’s Operations Management, 10 Strategic Decision Areas

 1. Design of Goods and Services.
-The objective in this strategic decision area of operations management is to match goods and services, organizational capacity and market demand and preferences.
+The objective in this strategic decision area of operations management is to match goods and services, organizational capacity, and market demand and preferences relevant to the fast-moving consumer goods industry.
 PepsiCo’s operations management does so through market-based research and development and product innovation.
 For example, PepsiCo conducts market research about current trends, such as consumer lifestyles.
-The results of such research are used to determine future directions of PepsiCo’s products, such as future variants of Pepsi.
+The results of such research are used to determine the future directions of the company’s products, such as future variants of Pepsi.

 2. Quality Management.
 This strategic decision area has the objective of optimizing quality based on business and consumer expectations.
 PepsiCo’s operations management aims to provide the highest quality products under the company’s “Human Sustainability” goals.
 For example, new PepsiCo products are usually improved variants, such as low-calorie Pepsi products and less-salt Frito-Lay products.

 3. Process and Capacity Design.
 Capacity utilization and process efficiency are the emphases in this strategic decision area of operations management.
 PepsiCo aims to maximize its productivity-cost ratio in this area.
 For example, the company’s manufacturing facilities are designed with high-output assembly lines.
 Also, many of PepsiCo’s production processes are automated for optimal efficiency.

 4. Location Strategy.
 PepsiCo has many company-owned facilities and partner-owned facilities in strategic locations.
 Such an operations management approach is based on this strategic decision area’s objective of maximal reach to target markets.
 In PepsiCo’s case, such facilities are located in key areas near most retailers.
 The food-and-beverage company is especially interested in large retail outlets and food service establishments with high sales volume.